nixworks/public/news/2008/05/21/index.md

 ##### Middle East
 ### [ Israel and Syria reveal indirect peace negotiations in Turkey in hopes of direct talks leading to a border agreement. ](/news/2008/05/21/israel-and-syria-reveal-indirect-peace-negotiations-in-turkey-in-hopes-of-direct-talks-leading-to-a-border-agreement.md)
-_Context: Golan Heights, Israel, Middle East, Syria, Turkey_
+_Context: Golan Heights, Israel, Middle East, Syria, Turkish_

 ##### Northwestern Pakistan
 ### [ The North West Frontier Province of Pakistan signs a peace deal with Taliban militants where troops are withdrawn from the Swat valley and Sharia law introduced in exchange for a halt to suicide bombings and an attack on government buildings. ](/news/2008/05/21/the-north-west-frontier-province-of-pakistan-signs-a-peace-deal-with-taliban-militants-where-troops-are-withdrawn-from-the-swat-valley-and.md)